DongLei-tw/kafka-js-demo/README.md

 ---

-Resolved, after use `double` type instead of `float` the value drifting issue is gone.
+Whenever we want to have a fixed digits number and involving schemas (avor / protoful / ect) we should use `decimal` instead of `float` / `double`.